learn-co-curriculum/swift-functions/README.md

 ```swift
 func
 ```
-Then we'll need to give our function a name, ending with an empty parenthesis which signifies that our function takes no arguments (a.k.a. parameters), and opens the curly braces which defines the body of the function's implementation:
+Then we'll need to give our function a name, ending with a set of empty parentheses which signifies that our function takes no arguments (a.k.a. parameters), and opens the curly braces which defines the body of the function's implementation:

 ```swift
 func printTakeAWalk() {

 }
 ```
-**Top-tip:** *When writing a function which takes no arguments, do not forget the trailing parenthesis.
+**Top-tip:** *When writing a function which takes no arguments, do not forget the trailing parentheses.
 Is is a required part of Swift's function syntax and cannot be omitted.*

 Now we're going to define the behavior that we want the function to perform, which is to print "Take a walk!":